 Acupuncture involves inserting small needles into a patient's skin to alleviate pain or treat physical, mental or emotional conditions.
 Originating in ancient China, it is now widely used throughout the world.

-"There are many ways that acupuncture enhances fertility," Zhang says.
+"There are many ways that acupuncture enhances fertility," says Christina Burns, L.Ac, founder of Geneseed Acupuncture.
 "It increases blood flow to the reproductive organs, reduces stress hormones that interfere with follicle production and egg/sperm quality, [and] it calms the uterus before and after embryo transfer.
 It assists in follicle development, and it improves sperm quality and count."

 The needles are inserted at specific points on the body, called acupoints.
 When the acupoints are stimulated, practitioners say, they have an influence on the internal organs they are correlated with and send signals to the brain to produce a variety of effects.